deepanshu-rawat6/jenkins-test-repo/test-2/README.md

 This should be triggered

 nahi kar please
-Only Testing 2 job should triigger
+Only Testing 2 job should triiggered